In the Time Clock area, select an employee. Click View Time Card or View Breaks.

 - Add Adjustments: Add adjustments rows to the grid for holidays, overtime, etc.

 - Calc Daily: Calculate daily totals for this employee only.
 The employee must be clocked out for the day.

 - Calc Week OT: Calculate weekly overtime (over 40 hours) for this employee only.
 The employee must be clocked out for the day.

 Print: Print the selected employee's time card or breaks.

 How Time is Calculated

-Regular Time: The left column shows total time worked rounded to the nearest minute in hours: minutes (colon) format.
+Total Hours display at the bottom of the time card.
+The left column shows total time worked rounded to the nearest minute in hours: minutes (colon) format.
 The right column shows times rounded to the nearest hundredth of an hour in decimal format.
 See Time Card Setup for the difference between colon and decimal format.
-Regular time accounts for seconds in the entire pay period, but seconds are rounded up before the time is displayed.
+Time accounts for seconds in the entire pay period, but seconds are rounded up before the time is displayed.

 Edit a Clock Event